zolotarovgl/GeneExt/README.md

 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
 - [ ] add a possibility to rerun an analysis  from a temporary directory - need to package the whole pipeline differently!
 - [ ] separate the main page and the manual
+- [ ] add the number of peaks reporting
+- [ ] separate program for mapping estimation

 Reporting: